 If you’re involved in a crash while the airbag warning light is on, your airbags won’t deploy for you or your passenger, which could prove fatal, so it’s not recommended you drive while it’s on.

-Problems with your car battery could be down to a number of issues – like a loose cable – but it could mean you eventually run out of power and come to a halt while driving.
-It could also mean your car overheats or your power steering system stops working, all of which could be dangerous.
+Problems with your vehicles battery could be down to a number of issues – like a loose cable – but it could mean you eventually run out of power and come to a halt while driving.
+It could also mean your vehicle overheats or your power steering system stops working, all of which could be dangerous.

-The oil pressure light coming on can mean anything, from being low on oil to there being a fault with the car’s engine.
+The oil pressure light coming on can mean anything, from being low on oil to there being a fault with the vehicle’s engine.

-Driving with an oil fault can cause havoc with your car’s engine and even break the motor.
-So, if the light comes on while you’re driving, pull over and stop the car as soon as possible and call a mechanic.
+Driving with an oil fault can cause havoc with your vehicle’s engine and even break the motor.
+So, if the light comes on while you’re driving, pull over and stop the vehicle as soon as possible and call a mechanic.